bcgov/moh-prime/documentation/HpdidLookup-API.md

 ## Step 2:  Call HpdidLookup API with one or more HPDID values

 An HPDID is associated with an enrollee's BCSC in a 1-to-1 manner.
-In the call to this API, pass along the interested HPDIDs (for multiple PRIME enrollees) as well as the token obtained in the previous step, e.g.:
+In the call to this API, pass along the interested HPDIDs (for multiple PRIME enrollees) that share the same `careSetting`, the `careSetting` value (see Appendix for possible values), as well as the token obtained in the previous step, e.g.:

 ```
-curl --location --request GET 'https://dev.pharmanetenrolment.gov.bc.ca/api/v1/provisioner-access/gpids?hpdids=gtcochh2vajdtodkby27kspv554dn4is&hpdids=kax2r4lbr2ejsew4ba5bivvsk5onfqaj' \
+curl --location --request GET 'https://dev.pharmanetenrolment.gov.bc.ca/api/v1/provisioner-access/gpids?hpdids=gtcochh2vajdtodkby27kspv554dn4is&hpdids=kax2r4lbr2ejsew4ba5bivvsk5onfqaj&careSetting=NHA' \
 --header 'Authorization: Bearer eyTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT'
 ```

 There is a limit to the number of HPDIDs accepted in a single call:  10 (subject to change depending on performance testing results).
 If too many HPDIDs are provided, a HTTP status code of 400 (Bad Request) is returned.

-The response will contain the GPID associated with each enrollee that has signed a Terms of Access (TOA) agreement.
-E.g.
+The response will contain the GPID associated with each enrollee that has signed a Terms of Access (TOA) agreement, when the given `careSetting` value matches the care setting of the enrollee as known in PRIME.
+Example response:
 ```
 {
     "result": [